 ACDI works towards this vision by a suite of activities framed around three goals:

-Goal 1: Enable and facilitate innovative inter- and trans-disciplinary research on issues at the nexus of climate change and development across UCT, South Africa, Africa, and the global South.
+Goal 1: To enable and facilitate innovative inter- and transdisciplinary research on issues at the nexus of climate change and development through partnerships within UCT, and across South Africa, Africa, and globally.

-Goal 2: Develop capacity of a new generation of African researchers and practitioners with the knowledge, experience and competencies to function effectively towards addressing complex climate change challenge at multiple scales, and in multiple contexts.
+Goal 2: To foster a new generation of African researchers and practitioners who have the knowledge, experience and competencies to address complex climate change challenges at multiple scales, and in multiple contexts.

-Goal 3: Promote well-informed climate response strategies, planning, implementation and decision-making through targeted networking and stakeholder engagements, and proactive communication and dissemination of UCT climate change and development research and expertise.
+Goal 3: To promote well-informed climate response strategies, planning, implementation and decision-making through targeted networking and stakeholder engagements, and proactive communication and dissemination of UCT climate change and development research and expertise.

 The need for the ACDI